 Our friendly and knowledgeable instructors and administrators are ready to guide you through the application process and support you throughout the program.

 As a recent grad of this program, you also get a terrific international experience as the class caters to both domestic and international students.
 This in my opinion provides invaluable insight into other countries’ cultures and how they operate, and is particularly useful for any HR professional given the changing demographics of the employee base in Canada.
 Fabulous program!

 Belinda Chin, 2016 Graduate

 As a member of our program, you are eligible for the student membership rate at the HRPA.
-Furthermore, graduates of the Post-degree Certificate in Human Resources Management enjoy an expedited admissions process when applying to York’s highly competitive Executive Master’s degree in Human Resources Management (MHRM), which prepares seasoned human resources professionals for senior-level appointments.
+Furthermore, graduates of the Post-degree Certificate in Human Resources Management have gone on to successfully complete the highly competitive Executive Master’s degree in Human Resources Management (MHRM) offered by York University’s School of HRM.
+The MHRM degree prepares seasoned human resources professionals for senior-level appointments.